 Parlé: How do you find the time to give back to your fans?

-Parlé: What do you say to those that don’t know Dirt Nasty and want to see what he’s all about?
+Parlé: What do you say to those who don’t know Simon Rex as Dirt Nasty and want to see what he’s all about?

-I had to thank Dirt Nasty for his time.
-To all the readers and fans who like LMFAO, Ke$ha or 3OH!3 then you’ll definitely enjoy Dirt Nasty.
-With movies, comedy, producing and now music under his belt, it seems as though Dirt is looking to take over the entertainment world.
+I had to thank him for his time to do this Simon Rex/Dirt Nasty interview.
+To all the readers and fans who like LMFAO, Ke$ha, or 3OH!3 then you’ll definitely enjoy Dirt Nasty.
+With movies, comedy, producing, and now music under his belt, it seems as though Dirt is looking to take over the entertainment world.